-- A daypack, made of 210D Cordura Nylon, that attaches to the bottom piece and your backpack and carries items, thereby balancing your load better and taking more weight off your body (see picture 3).
-The daypack has an internal pocket (picture 10.1) and is useful to have on your journey (see picture 11).
-The daypack can be packed into its own internal pocket when not in use (see picture 10)
+- A daypack (pictures 9, 10, 10.1 and 11), made of 210D Cordura Nylon, that attaches to the bottom piece and your backpack and carries items, thereby balancing your load better and taking more weight off your body (picture 1).
+The daypack has an internal pocket (picture 10.1) and is useful to have on your journey (picture 11).
+The daypack can be packed into its own internal pocket when not in use (picture 10)

-- Two plastic wheels with sealed metal bearings and tyres that can’t puncture (see pictures 6 and 15)
+- Two plastic wheels with sealed metal bearings and tyres that can’t puncture (picture 15)

-- A webbing harness (version 2), which has two shoulder straps and a wide waist belt (see picture 9).
+- A webbing harness, which has two shoulder straps and a wide waist belt (picture 8).
 It connects to your trekking poles using two small ‘snap hook’ carabiners and a suspension system to pull your backpack along on wheels.
-You can distribute the weight between your shoulders and waist as you walk, and can remove the shoulder straps entirely to walk for longer periods just using the waist belt
+You can distribute the weight between your shoulders and waist as you walk, and can remove the shoulder straps entirely to walk for longer periods just using the waist belt (picture 4)

-Four main cords are used to secure the Trekker’s Friend Lite to your backpack:
+Four cords are used to secure the Trekker’s Friend Lite to your backpack: